Lombiq/eInvoice-Validator/Readme.md

 ### `InvoiceFormatHelper`

-The `InvoiceFormatHelper` class is used to detect the format of an e-invoice XML (either UBL or CII).
+The `InvoiceFormatHelper` class is used to detect the format of an eInvoice XML (either UBL or CII).
 It provides async methods to analyze either a string or a stream containing XML and returns the detected `InvoiceFormat` enum value.

 ```csharp
 // For XML string.